gamephreak/honko-damagecalc/TASKS.md

 3. `cd import/` and run [`ncu -u`](https://www.npmjs.com/package/npm-check-updates) to update to the latest `@pokemon-showdown/sets` package (or manually update the version `package.json`).
 4. `npm install` from within `import/`, then run `npm run compile`.
 5. Run `./ps-import` to pull in tiers and random data from `pokemon-showdown`
-6. Extract the random battle usage statistics somewhere: `tar xvzf randomstats.tar.gz`
+6. Extract the random battle usage statistics somewhere: `unzip randcalc.zip`
 7. Run `./import ../src/js/data /path/to/randomstats`
 8. Run `node build` in the top level and open up the calc UI in the browser and sanity check that the sets generated in `../src/js/data` look OK (viewing them in your text editor is also recommend).
 9. Commit the changes and push them to master.
 Only JSON files in `import/` (always `package.json`, sometimes `src/tiers.json`, `src/random*.json`) should have changes as well as the files in `src/js/data`.